aaronArinder/public-federation/README.md

 This repo is a playground for (2).
 The first option, expose the entire graph and lean on authorization, is a viable choice, but I want a further constraint that makes it unappealing: a _clean_ public playground.
 (1) would be a great choice were that not a desire.

+## Branches with PoC solutions
+### Overview
+These branches represent PoC solutions of the type expressed by (2).

+### Context
+Apollo's gateway can pull registered schemas for federated services and then combine those schemas together to make one graph.
+We're going to register a public api schema that's only has those fields/nodes we want.

+To remove nodes, we'll  deploy only the set of federated services necessary for the public api.
+This is represented in the service list (but could be done in other ways, like a helm chart).
+There is a dummy `secrets` node that stubs in behavior for private/secret data that shouldn't be exposed in a public api.

+To block out fields we don't want, see the branches below and their short descriptions.

+#### Filter AST for private nodes
+Have a list of fields that shouldn't be exposed in the public api.
+Use that list to modify the generated AST, removing any private-only document nodes.

+`poc/modifying-ast-for-sdl`

+When running `yarn watch-external`, the shipments node no longer shows `createShipment` or `deleteShipment`, and the secrets node isn't started at all, so it's not included in the completed graph.
+When running `yarn watch-internal`, both the secrets node and the two mutations are usable.

+## Commands
 ### Start the federated services
 To serve the full graph:
 ```